anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Master2Details.PNG)

 With the master-master and master-details patterns we comply with RESTful resource association and resource aggregation with reference to one and only one component.
-Indeed secondary (auxiliary) and pathless (master-children) routes allows us to initiate multiple components in parallel, but bringing limitations and sacrifices to a special syntax that does not comply with RESTful practices.
+Indeed secondary (Auxiliary) and pathless (Master-Children) routes allows us to initiate multiple components in parallel, but bringing limitations and sacrifices to a special syntax that does not comply with RESTful practices.